DanielBlaDi/Third_Challenge_OOP/README.md

         print(figure.compute_interference_point(interference_point = interference__point))

 ```
-### Also, we have to define the class line, and we had to create methods for calculate her slope, lenght, compute horizontal cross
+### Also, we have to define the class line, and we had to create methods for calculate her slope, length, compute horizontal cross
 compute vertical cross.